KrivonZa/ShockWave/README.md

   - Firebase Authentication
 - **Deployment:**
   - Vite for building the application
-  - Hosted on [Insert Hosting Platform]
+  - Hosted on [Actually I don't have much money yet so yeah, LOCALHOST IS DA BEST:)!]

 ## Installation